Simulation studies related to the particle identification by the forward and backward RICH detectors at Electron Ion Collider: PID performance requirements for EIC physics

 \section{PID performance requirements for EIC physics}

-The YR gives indicative requirements for the hadron PID in the electron-going endcap: better than 3$\sigma$ $\pi$/K up to 10 GeV/c (table 3.1 of ref.\cite{EICYR}).
-In the following part of the article, we will consider this as our reference.
+The YR gives indicative requirements for the hadron PID in the electron-going endcap: better than 3$\sigma$ $\pi$/K up to 10 GeV/c \cite{EICYR}.
 The forward dRICH is aimed to perform 3$\sigma$ $\pi$/K separation up to $50$ GeV/c and e/$\pi$ separation up to 15 GeV/c.
 As mentioned in the YR, the required acceptance for the dRICH is $1.0\leq\eta\leq3.5$.
-These reference numbers were taken as guidance for the ATHENA implementation.

-Figure \ref{fig:photoRICHes} shows the location of the two RICH detectors with respect to the interaction point (IP).
+Fig. \ref{fig:photoRICHes} shows the location of the two RICH detectors with respect to the interaction point (IP).